neednotapply/email-osint-matrix-bot/README.md

-# Email OSINT Discord Bot
+# Email OSINT Matrix Bot

-A comprehensive Discord bot that allows you to check emails for associated social media accounts, data breaches, pastes, and more!
+A comprehensive Matrix bot that allows you to check emails for associated social media accounts, data breaches, pastes, and more!

 ## Features